Week 3: Computer-Controlled Cutting¶

 kerf = 0,23

-One takeaway we can make is that with cardboard the laser burns more material than it had with plywood.
+One takeaway we made is that with cardboard the laser burns more material than it does with plywood, whereas the soot accumulated on the edges leaves subtle marks.

 Vinyl Cutter¶